neuroinformatics-unit/derotation/joss-paper/paper.md

 `derotation` is an open-source Python package that algorithmically reconstructs image frames from data acquired during sample rotation around an axis orthogonal to the imaging plane.
 By leveraging recorded rotation angles and the microscope's line acquisition clock, the software applies a precise, line-by-line inverse transformation to restore the expected geometry of the imaged plane.
 This correction enables reliable cell segmentation during rapid rotational movements, making it possible to study yaw motion without sacrificing image quality (Figure 1).

 ![Example of `derotation` correction.
 On the left, the average of a series of images acquired using 3-photon microscopy of layer 6 mouse cortical neurons labeled with GCaMP7f during passive rotation.
 Center, the mean image after derotation, and on the left the mean image of the derotated movie after suite2p registration [@pachitariu_suite2p_2016].
-As you can see,following derotation the cells are visible and have well defined shapes.](figure1.png)
+As you can see, following derotation the cells are visible and have well defined shapes.](figure1.png)

 # Statement of Need